Pedestrian struck by train near Tipp City

 Emergency workers spent around 15 minutes searching for the victim, Jesse Hereford, 26, of Tipp City, before locating him approximately 150-200 yards from the Crane Road crossing.

-CareFlight was dispatched to transport the Hereford to Miami Valley Hospital for treatment of serious injuries.
+CareFlight was dispatched to transport Hereford to Miami Valley Hospital for treatment of serious injuries, where he remained Friday in stable condition.

-Crash reconstructionists from the sheriff’s office are on the scene and a CSX investigator was also enroute.
+Crash reconstructionists from the Miami County Sheriff’s Office were on the scene as well as a CSX investigator.

-Sheriff’s investigators are trying to determine why Hereford was walking on the tracks.
+Sheriff’s investigators are working to determine why Hereford was walking on the tracks.